awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/deployhandler.md

 draft: false
 ---

 When users requests On-Demand instances from a pool to the point that the pool is depleted, the system will select a set of spot instances from the pool to be terminated.
-A Spot instance pool is a set of unused EC2 instances with the same instance type (for example, m5.large), operating system and Availability Zone.
+A Spot instance pool is a set of unused EC2 instances with the same instance type (for example, m5.large), operating system, Availability Zone, and network platform.
 The Spot Instance is sent an interruption notice two minutes ahead to gracefully wrap up things.

 We will deploy a pod on each spot instance to detect the instance termination notification signal so that we can both terminate gracefully any pod that was running on that node, drain from load balancers and redeploy applications elsewhere in the cluster.